-The training and induction provided for new Trustees / Governors will depend on their existing experience.
+The training and induction provided for new Members/Trustees / Governors will depend on their existing experience and be tailored specifically to the individual.
 All new Governors will be given a tour of the academy and the chance to meet with staff and students.
-All relevant Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Governors.
-As there are normally only two or three new Governors per period, induction tends to be done informally and is tailored specifically to the individual.
+All Trustees and Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role.